twm/jwilm.github.io/source/articles/announcing-alacritty.html.md

 # Alacritty

-The rest of this post discusses what Alacritty is, why it was built, who it's targeted at, and some architecture decisions that have enabled its unparalleled performance.
+The rest of this post discusses what Alacritty is, why it was built, who it's targeted at, and some architectural decisions that have enabled its unparalleled performance.
 I'll be giving a technical talk at the January 2017 [Rust Meetup in SF] if you want to learn more.